OSAdams/alumni-training-code-solutions/postgres-intro/postgres-intro-quiz-notes.md

 - Why do we use databases in Web development?

+  - We use databases to easily organize, access, and manipulate data between applications

 - What is PostgreSQL and what are some alternative relational databases?

+  - MySQL, SQL Server, Azure SQL Database

 - What are some advantages of learning a relational database?

+  - Learning relational databases allows developers to better integrate into existing data storage solutions and they are important for nearly any significant application

 - What is one way to see if PostgreSQL is running?

+  - `sudo service postgresql status

 ## Notes